Ain't No Time for Women

-Ain't No Time for Women (Y'a pas d'heure pour les femmes) is a Canadian short documentary film, directed by Sarra El Abed and released in 2021.
+Ain't No Time for Women (Y'a pas d'heure pour les femmes) is a 2021 Canadian short documentary film, directed by Sarra El Abed.
 The film centres on a group of women in a hair salon in Tunis, and their reactions to the 2019 Tunisian presidential election.

 The film premiered at the 2021 Clermont-Ferrand International Short Film Festival.
-It had its Canadian premiere at the 2021 Hot Docs Canadian International Documentary Festival, where it won the Betty Youson Award for Best Canadian Short Documentary.
+It had its Canadian premiere at the 2021 Hot Docs Canadian International Documentary Festival, where it won the Betty Youson Award for Best Canadian Short Documentary, and it was the winner of the Short Documentary Award at the 2021 DOXA Documentary Film Festival.

 The film was named to TIFF's annual year-end Canada's Top Ten list for 2021.